COVID-19: Important Information from Sharp Community

 Call your doctor first.

 If you are not feeling well, call your Sharp Community doctor before going to their office or to any of our contracted urgent care and MinuteClinic locations.
-Your doctor will advise you on the best way to receive the care you need without compromising your health, and the health of other patients and their staff.
+Your doctor will advise you on the best way to receive the care you need without compromising your health, and the health of other patients and office staff.

 Try a video and phone visit.

 If you would like to learn about alternative ways to be seen by your doctor, please call your Sharp Community doctor's office.
 Many doctors are now offering video and phone visits, which are convenient and safe.
-You can also access video and phone visits through Sharp Community's telehealth partner PlushCare.

 We understand your concerns about the opportunity to get tested and the availability of tests.
 Not everyone will be tested for coronavirus.
 If you think you need to be tested, contact your Sharp Community primary care doctor.
 Your doctor will advise you on where to go for testing if appropriate.